wasp-lang/open-saas/blog/src/content/docs/guides/authorization.md

 To learn more about the different types of user permissions built into this SaaS template, including Stripe subscription tiers and statuses, check out the [User Permissions Reference](/general/user-permissions).

+Also, check out our [blog post](https://wasp-lang.dev/blog/2022/11/29/permissions-in-web-apps) to learn more about authorization (access control) in web apps.

 ### Client-side Authorization

-All authenticated users have access to the user-facing app, which is the app that sits behind the login.
-You can easily authorize access to general users from within the `main.wasp` file by adding the `authRequired: true` property to the `page` definition:
+Open Saas starts with all users having access to the landing page (`/`), but only authenticated users having access to the rest of the app (e.g. to the `/demo-app`, or to the `/account`).

+To control which pages require users to be authenticated to access them, you can set the `authRequired` property of the corresponding `page` definition in your `main.wasp` file:

 ```tsx title="main.wasp" {3}
 route AccountRoute { path: "/account", to: AccountPage }